rozek/blockly-ai-playground/README.md

 ![WikipediaArticleRetrieval](./Examples/WikipediaArticleRetrieval.png)

-> fter finding a relevant Wikipedia article, that document has to be loaded and prepared for the AI to be processed.
+> after having identified a relevant Wikipedia article, that document has to be loaded and prepared for the AI to be processed.
 This example demonstrates how this can be achieved (loading Wikipedia articles is a bit more complicated than loading a plain text or HTML file because the actual content is surrounded by a lot of "boilerplate" such as Wikipedia-related links)

 ![WikipediaArticleRetrieval-UI](./Examples/WikipediaArticleRetrieval-UI.png)

-> t.b.w.
+> here you see the beginnings of a Wikipedia article about Joseph Weizenbaum